 Injured in a Construction Accident?
 Call The Dominguez Firm

 The Dominguez Firm is an award-winning, personal injury law firm that has helped thousands of injured clients around Southern California to recover millions of dollars in compensation for their injuries.
 Our experienced construction accident attorney team will provide you with the strongest legal representation available, and our client-oriented approach prioritizes comprehensive and compassionate service.
-No matter how complex the case, our attorneys will ensure that you are awarded the compensation you need in order to assist you and your family on your road to recovery.
+No matter how complex the case, our personal injury attorneys will ensure that you are awarded the compensation you need in order to assist you and your family on your road to recovery.
 We represent personal injury clients on a no recovery, no fee basis—which means that we don’t get paid unless you do.
 If you have been injured in a construction accident, call our offices today for a cost-free consultation at 800-818-1818, and find out how we can help you.